victusfate/hls-observer/README.md

 	var HttpObserver = require('hls-observer');

-After the require the first step is to create an object that represents your http observer. the constructor requires a path to the m3u8 file you want to watch over.
+After the require the first step is to create an object that represents your http observer.
+The constructor requires a url to the m3u8 file you want to watch over.
-A second parameter can be used to set the polling interval (in ms) used for checking the file, if not provided or not a number the default value (2000) is used.
+A second parameter can be used to set the polling interval (in ms), if not proivided the default value (2000) is used.

-	var o1 = new HttpObserver('http://PATH/to/stream.m3u8');
+	var o1 = new HttpObserver('http://url/to/stream.m3u8');

 or

-	var o1 = new Watcher('PATH/to/file.m3u8',1000);
+	var o1 = new Watcher('http://url/to/stream.m3u8',1000);

 Once you have the object you need to call the method listenFile()